 Test your lightning-fast reaction skills with interactive games.
 Are you ready for the final test?
 Get ready for the ultimate challenge, the NINJAGO Laser Maze!

 LEGOLAND Atlanta Discovery Center offers a Master Builder Academy.
 Open on Fridays-Sundays only.

 LEGO lovers will learn insider tips, tricks, and building secrets alongside a Master Model Builder at our hands-on workshops

 LEGOLAND Discovery Center has two private party rooms.
 It’s recommended that you make reservations at least six month in advance if you’d like to have a party here.

 On a recent trip to LEGOLAND Discovery Center I noticed some stamp stations around the attraction and wondered why they were there.
-It turns out LEGOLAND Discovery Center has an activity pack that can be purchased for $4, in addition to the regular ticket price.
+It turns out LEGOLAND Discovery Center has an activity pack that can be purchased, in addition to the regular ticket price.
 The activity pack is a collection of cards secured to a lanyard that goes around a children’s neck.
 Collect all the stamps located around the attraction in your activity pack and get a collectible medallion.
 Medallions change monthly and can be traded like pins with employees or other guests.